dtpett/IS309/Deliverable 4/README.md

 1,479 * 1.3 = 1,923

 Growth per half year: like in I_FOCUS_AREA, I_GIVING_LEVEL and I_DONATION_DETAIL, we take the growth of I_PROJECT multiplied by 1.3.
 225 * 1.3 = 292.5 (where 1.3 is equal to the average number of project types).

+PROJECT_TYPE is static, so it is not necessary to have expansion or growth.
+PCTFREE and expansion remain 0.

 ### Task 1G - extent management
 We will use autoallocate and freelist auto for extent management and space management.
 These do the job for us automatically, and it is not necessary to take into account the possible limitations uniform extent management could give us.